Got it! So we can prepare for the call, please provide a little more information.

 AI-native MDM

-Editor’s Note: This post was originally published in May 2021.
+Editor’s Note: This post was published in December 2024.
 We’ve updated the content to reflect the latest information and best practices so you can stay up to date with the most relevant insights on the topic.

-Customer data is one of, if not the most, valuable assets for a company.
-It informs upsell strategies, powers targeted marketing campaigns, and enables the delivery of excellent customer support.
+Customer data is one of the most valuable assets for a company.
+It informs relationship and upsell strategies, powers targeted marketing campaigns, and enables the delivery of superior customer support.
 It’s also a key component in digital transformations and Customer 360 initiatives.
 As such, companies have spent lots of time, energy, and resources trying to maximize the value of their customer data.
-One method for unlocking the value of customer data, and ensuring its quality and usability for everyone within the organization, is Customer Master Data Management.
+One method for unlocking the value of customer data, and ensuring its quality and usability for everyone within the organization, is customer master data management.

 Specifically, we cover: